quantified-uncertainty/squiggle/packages/website/public/llms/documentationBundle.markdown

 ---
-description:
+title: MixedSet
+description: The MixedSet module offers functionality for creating mixed sets, which are sets that can contain both discrete and continuous values.
 ---
 import { FnDocumentationFromName } from "@quri/squiggle-components";
 import { SquiggleEditor }  from "../../../components/SquiggleEditor";

-# MixedSet
-The MixedSet module offers functionality for creating mixed sets, which are sets that can contain both discrete and continuous values.
 Discrete values are represented as points, while continuous values are represented as ranges.
 Mixed sets are particularly useful for describing the support of mixed probability distributions.

 The majority of set functions in the MixedSet module are designed to mirror the [upcomming set functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) in Javascript.